MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 A maker can use Solution Explorer to explicitly set the Release Channel for multiple apps or all apps within the environment.

 1. Open https://make.powerapps.com/
-1. Under Solutions open an existing solution with one or more model-driven apps
+1. Under **Solutions** open an existing solution with one or more model-driven apps
 1. Add the existing app setting "Allow new app channel default" into the solution
    1. Click Add existing > More > Setting
    1. Search for "app channel"
    1. Select the item "App channel"
    1. Click "Add"
+1. To change the app channel for multiple apps
    1. Edit the setting "App channel"
-   1. Click on the setting in solution explorer
-   1. Find the app under Setting app values
+   1. Find the app(s) under the section **Setting app values**
-   1. Change value to an integer 0, 1, or 3
-      1. 0 - Auto
-      1. 1 - Monthly
-      1. 3 - Semi-Annual
+   1. Click **New app value** and enter the integer for the channel
    1. Click "Save"
+1. To change the app channel for all apps in the environment
+   1. Edit the setting "App channel"
+   1. Find the app(s) under the section **Setting environment values**
+   1. Click **New environment value** and enter the integer for the channel
+   1. Click "Save"
-1. After changing an app setting for a specific app, the app must be republished to take affect
+1. After changing an app setting for a specific app(s), the app(s) must be republished to take affect

 ## Changing the user channel